Weed Management – The Smart Way.

 One word – Occulation.

 When our weed control tarp is laid against the soil, warmth and moisture are trapped underneath.
 As the soil warms, more weed seeds come out of their dormancy.
-When they germinate, they sprout into what is a dark, fairly suffocating environment, void of sunlight or air movement.
+When they germinate, they sprout into what is a fairly suffocating environment, void of air movement.
 Ultimately, the weeds die under the tarp and are consumed by worms and other organisms who enjoy the darkness.
 Left on for three or four weeks (at least six in the winter), and the occultation should take care of many or most of the weed seeds within the top inch or so of soil, leaving you with an almost completely composted and beautiful stale seedbed!

 Why should I use ARK Weed Control Tarps?